 Like it or not, likeability matters.
 A lot.

-Research by Tiziana Casciaro and Miguel Sousa Lobo found that when given a choice between a "lovable fool" (highly likeable but less competent) and a "competent jerk" (highly competent but not likeable), people consistently chose to work with the lovable fool.
+Research by Tiziana Casciaro and Miguel Sousa Lobo found that when given a choice between a "lovable fool" (highly likeable but less competent) and a "competent jerk" (highly competent but not likeable), people chose to work with the lovable fool in the majority of cases.

 Building Likeability